fzero/lhl-lectures/w4d3-project-planning/README.md

     + [Materialize](http://materializecss.com/)
     + Hundreds of others!
   - [Bower](https://bower.io/) might be a good addition to your project
-    - It's like `npm` for client-side stuff (jQuery, CSS framweorks etc.)
+    - It's like `npm` for client-side stuff (jQuery, CSS frameworks etc.)

 ## The three main approaches on writing a web app